rhhen122/rhhenvim/README.md

 --                 ++
 --                        ==============
 -- Please check the README for more info on support and such!
--- Tips: use :t to make the background color transparent, -- [space]+l will bring up the Lazy menu where you can update plugins - -- and install new ones!
+-- Tips: use :lua t() to make the background color transparent, -- and install new ones!
 ```